Abul Hossain (footballer): Early life

 Born in Chandpur, East Bengal, Abul was the ninth oldest among eleven siblings.
 He played both football and basketball at inter-school and district level.
 He trialed for Azad Sporting Club in Dhaka, and after impressing coaches Ranjit Das and Anjam Hossain, he joined the club both as a basketball and football player.

 Club career

 Abul represented Azad Sporting Club in the Dhaka First Division Football League from 1975 to 1978.

 He represented Mohammedan SC from 1979 until his retirement in 1993.
 During his tenure with the Black and Whites, he became known for his long-throws, and helped the club win six First Division titles.
-Notably, he captained the team in 1982, leading them to a domestic double and victory in India's Ashis-Jabbar Shield Tournament, which saw Mohammedan become the first Bangladeshi club to win a trophy on foreign soil.
+Notably, he captained the team in 1982, leading them to a domestic double and victory in Comilla's Rakibuddin Gold Cup.
+Earlier that year, he was part of the Mohammedan team that won the Ashis-Jabbar Shield Tournament under the captaincy of Badal Roy, becoming the first Bangladeshi club to win a trophy on foreign soil.
 He was also part of the team that reached the semi-final league round of the 1988–89 Asian Club Championship under coach Nasser Hejazi, where they defeated both Iran's Persepolis and North Korea's April 25.